hlissnake/thl-ui-components/components/GeneratedForm/index.md

 ```

 You could also override this by manually passing in the validate parameter in the `formRedux` parameter.
-Note that passing a string will attempt to get the corresponding function off the 'context.formValidators' object.
+Note that passing a string will attempt to get the corresponding function off the 'context.formValidators' object, by default the only validator included is the required validator.

 #### Generated Form > rowComponent